-A white gay male couple.
+A White gay male couple.

 Now, I knew gay people in my orbit, and I heard rumors about a few friends and acquaintances throughout the years.
-And, I had jobs and went to college, so I worked and studied with people who were homosexual.
-I just never partied with anyone at length who was openly gay.
+And I had jobs and went to college, so I worked and studied with people who were homosexual.
+I just never partied at length with anyone who was openly gay.

 And that troubles me.

-Here's my "duh" moment.
-The Black community has to embrace its gay members for who they are, and let allow them to openly contribute to the collective with their divine gifts just like we do with our straight Black citizens.
-It's really that simple.
+Here’s my “duh” moment: The Black community has to embrace its gay members for who they are, and let allow them to openly contribute to the collective with their divine gifts just like we do with our straight Black citizens.
+It’s really that simple.

 For starters, the cultural exclusion of Black homosexual males, (I’ll get to the lesbian population soon) has more than likely created the MSM: men who sleep with men or if you used to watch Oprah, down low men.
 These are Black men who have sex with other men, but don’t identify themselves as gay.
 Now, the MSM population isn’t exclusive to the Black community.
 But the reasons for its recent emergence is.

-Here's what David Malbranche, MPH, MD, had to say about this social development in this piece he wrote for the American Psychological Association:
+Here’s what David Malbranche, MPH, M.D., had to say about this social development in this piece he wrote for the American Psychological Association:

 “The truth is, what influences sexual identification among Black MSMs may be a complex mix of racial and racist life experiences, gender norms, religious beliefs, and masculine socialization…expectations of manhood for Black men often focus on physical attributes, heterosexual prowess, athletics, and entertainment.
 Expectations of homosexuality, on the other hand, are often associated with “gay” identification and political alignment, effeminate behavior, assimilation with the white community and HIV…Black MSMs are presented with two very different sets of expectations regarding their racial and sexual identities, and when society asks them to prioritize one over the other, the problem arises.”